yenloned/yenloned/README.md

 ### Hi there 👋

-I am Rudy, a sophomore Computer Science student from Hong Kong..
+I am Rudy, a sophomore Computer Science student from Hong Kong.
 Welcome to my GitHub Profile!

 #### 📚 Education
 * Bachelor of Engineering in Computer Science @[HKUST](https://hkust.edu.hk/) 2022-2025